-2040 ZEV Requirement.
-Beginning with the 2040 model year, all vehicles produced by manufacturers subject to this section that are produced and delivered for sale to the ultimate purchaser in California must be ZEVs.
+2036 ZEV Requirement.
+Beginning with the 2036 model year, all vehicles produced by manufacturers subject to this section that are produced and delivered for sale to the ultimate purchaser in California must be ZEVs.
 This requirement does not apply to authorized emergency vehicles.

 Zero-Emission Powertrain Certification Requirement.
-ZEVs over 14,000 pounds GVWR and incomplete medium-duty ZEVs from 8,501 through 14,000 pounds GVWR produced and delivered for sale in California must meet the requirements of title 13, CCR section 1956.8 and title 17, CCR section 95663 as amended by the Zero-Emission Powertrain Certification regulation.
+Beginning with the 2036 model year, ZEVs over 14,000 pounds GVWR and incomplete medium-duty ZEVs from 8,501 through 14,000 pounds GVWR produced and delivered for sale in California must meet the requirements of title 13, CCR section 1956.8 and title 17, CCR section 95663 as amended by the Zero-Emission Powertrain Certification regulation.

 Reporting Requirements.
-Beginning with the 2040 model year, and no later than 90 calendar days following the end of each model year, a manufacturer must report the following information to the Executive Officer for each on-road vehicle produced and delivered for sale in California for each model year.
+Beginning with the 2036 model year, and no later than 90 calendar days following the end of each model year, a manufacturer must report the following information to the Executive Officer for each on-road vehicle produced and delivered for sale in California for each model year.